 A key feature of the project was the use of non-physical sound sources in space.
-Quindell would perform contemporary dance whilst the audience explored the space and soundscape surrounding her.
+The dancer would perform contemporary dance whilst the audience explored the space and soundscape surrounding him.
 ARKit seemed like a good technology to fullfill the needs of the project.

 The user walks in the space and triggers sound sources as he approaches the cubes.
 Certain sources are only triggered once, while others can change over time.

 As part of the UNIT9 team, I worked on an augmented reality spacesuit for children to step into Tim Peake .

 Inspired by Tim Peake’s out-of-this-world journey to space, the augmented reality spacesuit combines face-tracking and body-tracking technology to mirror user’s actions in real time.
 It then projection maps the user into the shell of Tim Peake’s 200 lb spacesuit.
 Users can then take selfies and create a shareable video for social media.